 For more information, please contact Catherine Montgomery.

 Getting married in the context of a Christian service is a great start of your life together.
 We offer all our worship sites as wedding venues and you can request clergy attend your wedding off campus.
 We use the Episcopal Book of Common Prayer Service at all our weddings.
-The Book of Common Prayer is online (use the yellow bar to go to “Pastoral Offices” and then click “Celebration and Blessing of a Marriage” on the white panel).
-When we performs services in the main church or chapel on our Ponte Vedra campus, we have a wedding coordination team to work with you to ensure your special day is as stress-free as possible.
-Contact Dedra Torelli to discuss holding your wedding ceremony at Christ Church.
-904-285-6127 email@example.com
+The Book of Common Prayer is online for your reference.
+When we perform services in the main church or chapel on our Ponte Vedra campus, we offer a wedding coordination team to ensure that your special day is as stress-free as possible.
+Contact Stephanie Bennie to discuss holding your wedding ceremony at Christ Church.
+904-285-6127 firstname.lastname@example.org

 Those who have been confirmed in other denominations by a bishop in the historic succession (Roman Catholic, Evangelical Lutheran Church in America, or Eastern Orthodox) may be received into the Episcopal Church.
 Many people choose to be Received as a way of affirming their baptism; of acceding a stronger affinity with the spirituality, ethos, practice, and sensibility of the Episcopal Church; and of ritually acknowledging a deeper, more mature faith commitment.

-The clergy, staff and members of Christ Church are here to support you when there is a death in your family or as you prepare for your own death.
-We offer funeral and memorial services in our Church, Chapel and at our San Pablo Campus.
+The clergy, staff and members of Christ Church are here to support you when there is a death in your family, or as you prepare for your own death.
+We offer funeral and memorial services in our Church and Chapel.
 Our services use the Book of Common Prayer and there is plenty of space to choose music and readings.
-Many folk take up the option of having Holy Communion at the service.
+Many choose to have Holy Communion at the service.
 We have professional musicians and a great florist.
-We work with all local funeral directors and we have a professional attitude and a trained team to coordinate funerals.
+We work with all local funeral directors, and we have a trained professional team to coordinate funerals.
 Parishioners may purchase space in the Memorial Garden.
-We also offer a funeral pre-planning option for your service in Church or Chapel, this can take considerable pressure off your loved ones at a difficult time.
+We also offer a pre-need funeral planning option, which can be a blessing at a difficult time.
 Clergy may be available for alternative venues, especially for parishioners.
 For details, please contact us at 904-285-6127.